FuseByExample/esb-transactions/README.md

 ### Configuring additional users
 Before we can start Fuse ESB, we have to make sure we configure a user we can use later on to connect to the embedded message broker and send messages to a queue.
-Edit the c file and add a line that says:
+Edit the '$ESB_HOME/etc/users.properties file and add a line that says:

     admin=admin,Administrator